If you’re looking for the best Typeform alternatives, then this post is for you.

 - The ability to track bottlenecks, time, and abandonment makes it unique from the rest.

-- The drag and drop form builder can be clumsy hence frustrating to use.
+- The drag and drop form builder can be clumsy and hence frustrating to use.

 - More advanced and useful features like HIPAA Compliance are only available in the highest plan making Jotform and Wufoo be more suitable alternatives.